 What is Urge Incontinence?

-Urge incontinence, sometimes referred to as “overactive bladder,” is a condition in which an people experience a quick, sudden need to urinate followed by leakage.
+Urge incontinence, sometimes referred to as “overactive bladder,” is a condition in which a person experiences a quick, sudden need to urinate followed by leakage.
 Both men and women can experience it, and for those who do, it’s usually a symptom of another medical issue.

 How Urge Incontinence Happens